VirusTotal/yara/docs/writingrules.rst

 The ``intXX`` functions read 8, 16, and 32 bits signed integers from
 <offset or virtual address>, while functions ``uintXX`` read unsigned integers.
-Both 16 and 32 bits integer are considered to be little-endian.
+Both 16 and 32 bit integers are considered to be little-endian.
 If you want to read a big-endian integer use the corresponding function ending in ``be``.
 The <offset or virtual address> parameter can be any expression returning an unsigned integer, including the return value of one the ``uintXX`` functions